hofstadter-io/hof/README.md

 Modules:

-- [hofmod-model] - A module for representing types and their relations.
+- [hofmod-model](https://github.com/hofstadter-io/hofmod-model) - A module for representing types and their relations.
 Batteries are being included.
-- [hofmod-config](https://github.com/hofstadter-io/hofmod-config) - Cloud native config and secret files using the Golang Viper library and adding dynamic reload in Kubernetes.
 - [hofmod-cli](https://github.com/hofstadter-io/hofmod-cli) - Create CLI infrastructure based on the Golang Cobra library.
-- [hofmod-hugo](https://github.com/hofstadter-io/hofmod-hugo) - Create documenation sites with [Hugo](https://gohugo.io) and [Docsy](https://docsy.dev)
 - [hofmod-releaser](https://github.com/hofstadter-io/hofmod-releaser) - Release code or binaries to GitHub and Docker with minimal configuration.
 Based on [GoReleaser](https://goreleaser.com/).
+- [hofmod-config](https://github.com/hofstadter-io/hofmod-config) - Cloud native config and secret files using the Golang Viper library and adding dynamic reload in Kubernetes.
-- [hofmod-rest] - Generate Golang REST servers that are ready for production.
+- [hofmod-rest](https://github.com/hofstadter-io/hofmod-rest) - Generate Golang REST servers that are ready for production.
 This makes use of many of the other modules here.
+- [hofmod-hugo](https://github.com/hofstadter-io/hofmod-hugo) - Create documenation sites with [Hugo](https://gohugo.io) and [Docsy](https://docsy.dev)